MyCyb3r/myosint/README.md

-# myosint
+# MyOsint
- myosint - integration maigret+sherlock+mr.holmes
+  MyOsint is an integration of maigret sherlock mr.holmes.